ganesh420-dot/netflix-gpt/README.md

 -Update profile
 -BugFix: Sign up user displayName and profile picture updates
--BugFix: If the user is not logged in Redirect / browse to login page and vice-versa
+-BugFix: If the user is not logged in Redirect / browse to login page and vice-versa -Unsubscribe to the onAuthStateChanged callback
+-Add hardcoded values to the constant files
+-Register TMDB API & create an app & get access token -Get Dtata from TMDB now playing movies list API -Custom hook for nowPlayingMovies
+-Create movieSlice
+-Update store with movies data
+-Planning for MainContainer & SecondaryContainer -Fetch data for trailer video
+-Update store with Trailer video data
+-Enabled the Youtube video and make it autoplay and mute -Tailwind Classes to make Main container look awesome

 # Features